-How AskScout turns a noisy git log into a 10-second digest
+How askScout turns a noisy git log into a 10-second digest

 A walkthrough of the four steps between your messy git history and a digest you can actually read.